schnerring/schnerring.github.io/content/blog/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 terraform apply infrastructure.tfplan
 ```

 I already mentioned this earlier.
 The need for the workaround above originates from stacking Kubernetes cluster infrastructure with Kubernetes resources which the [official Kubernetes provider documentation discourages](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs#stacking-with-managed-kubernetes-cluster-resources) recommend against that.
-Adhering to the docs and separate cluster and Kubernetes resources into different modules will probably save you a headache!
+Adhering to the docs and separating cluster and Kubernetes resources into different modules will probably save you a headache!

 Other than that, we created a pretty cool solution, fully managed by Terraform, did we not?

-You can find all the code on GitHub in my [schnerring/infrastructure repository](https://github.com/schnerring/infrastructure/blob/v0.1.0/k8s.tf), which is evolving continuously.
-After committing the code to the repo, I added the `v0.1.0` tag.
+You can find all the code on GitHub in my [schnerring/infrastructure repository](https://github.com/schnerring/infrastructure/blob/v0.4.0/k8s.tf), which is evolving continuously.
+After committing the code to the repo, I added the `v0.4.0` tag.
 This way, in the future, we can easily find the code depicted in this post.